 The way we see it, there are two rules when it comes to gambling – be smart and even more responsible.
 That’s it.
 Anything else is just a tip or a strategy that you may or may not apply.

-Now, we’re neither your parents nor your partner, so we won’ waste time teaching you how to be responsible.
+Now, we’re neither your parents nor your partner, so we won’t waste time teaching you how to be responsible.
 It’s simply not our place.
 However, when it comes to trying your luck in a smart way – we’ve got you covered!
 There are numerous online resources that can help you get started.
 If you’re an amateur bettor that’s just starting out and are in desperate need of a quick sports betting lesson, checking out sites like docsports.com can help you immensely.

 Today, we want to talk to you about plus/minus (or handicap) betting.
 We’ll give you our thoughts and opinions, several tips, basic guidelines, and some pros and cons of this type of gambling.